aljawaid/AddressBook/README.md

   - Company - _a large business with departments and extensions_
   - People - _names of people with contact numbers_
   - Team - _names of people with contact numbers and email addresses_
+- Tip: Add all property sets and delete the ones you don't need

 <p align="right">[<a href="#user-content-readme-bottom">&#8595; Bottom</a>] [<a href="#features">&#8592; Previous</a>] [<a href="#usage">&#8594; Next</a>] [<a href="#user-content-readme-top">&#8593; Top</a>]</p>